top of page

 Certificate of Good Conduct You must make an appointment prior to come to apply Any request that is not completed will be rejected.
 Please attached all requested documents together and send it at once.
 The embassy takes fingerprints on the certificate of good conduct then send it with all requested documents to be processed by the Sudanese Ministry of Interior.
 Require ments: Personal attendance of the applicant.
 Two passport-size photos.
 Passport used in Sudan.
 Your occupation when you were in Sudan.
 Attach return envelope (Prepaid) with full address to send the documents back.
 We advice to get tracking number for the envelope.
 Embassy Address: Embassy of The Republic of The Sudan 6 Pindari Crescent , O'Malley, ACT, 2606 Fee: $ 2 00 AUD Please note that all fees are nonrefundable.
 Payment Information Payment can be made by: 1- Bank transfer to the consular services account (not including bank fees) Consulate BSB 082-902 ACC 25-464-5853 (Please indicate the name of the applicant and the consular service in the transfer and send the payment receipt to the email cs@sudanicanberra.com ).
 2- Australia Post Money Order addressed to the Embassy of Sudan.
 (Not including postal fees) with the name of the applicant and the consular service, or attaching a copy of the submitted application.

-To Whom it may concern Certificate.
-The embassy provides the service of issuing a certificate to whom it may concern if requested to be submitted to the authorities in Australia and New Zealand.
-Requirements: • Write a letter of request addressed to the embassy regarding the subject of the certificate. • A copy of Valid Passport . • A copy of what confirms the validity of the required certificate.
-The procedure can be made by personally attend at the embassy after requesting an appointment via email cs@sudanicanberra.com Or calling the embassy phone +61261138010 Or send the documents by mail, attaching a return envelope (prepaid) with the full address to send the documents back.
+Birth Certificate: Please note that the Embassy in Canberra does not issue birth certificate, which has been replaced by the national ID certificate, the birth certificate are issued once in a lifetime and the national ID certificate can issued by the General Administration of the Civil Registry in Sudan or one of its offices in some Sudanese embassies abroad (Saudi Arabia, Qatar, Egypt, UAE, China...).
+The Embassy issues birth certificates for new born children only.
+Requirements: Copy of Australian Birth Certificate.
+A letter addressed to the embassy to obtain a Sudanese birth certificate.
+Parents' marriage certificate.
+Copy of Parents Sudanese Passport or National Number.
+Attach return envelope (Prepaid) with full address to send the documents back.
 We advice to get tracking number for the envelope.
-Embassy Address: Embassy of The Republic of The Sudan 6 Pindari Crescent , O'Malley, ACT, 2606 Fees: For Sudanese $150 AUD None Sudanese $200 AUD Please note that all fe es are nonrefundable.
+Embassy Adress: Embassy of The Republic of The Sudan 6 Pindari Crescent , O'Malley, ACT, 2606 Fee: $ 150 AUD Please note that all fees are nonrefundable.
 Payment Information Payment can be made by: 1- Bank transfer to the consular services account (not including bank fees) Consulate BSB 082-902 ACC 25-464-5853 (Please indicate the name of the applicant and the consular service in the transfer and send the payment receipt to the email cs@sudanicanberra.com ).
 2- Australia Post Money Order addressed to the Embassy of Sudan.
 (Not including postal fees) with the name of the applicant and the consular service, or attaching a copy of the submitted application.

 bottom of page